maro14/goblog/README.md

 To set up the project for development, follow these steps:

 1. Clone the project repository.
-2. Install the development dependencies by running the server `cd server pnpm install` for client `cd client pnpm install`.
+2. Install the development dependencies by running the server `cd server pnpm install` for client `cd client pnpm install` on `http://localhost:3000/`.
 3. Start the development server using `pnpm run dev`.
 4. Make changes to the code and test your modifications.